banner

 Quantitative measures – maximum time-frame – reviewed each term

 To receive a degree, a full-time student may attempt up to 186 hours (150 percent of the 124 semester hours required for graduation) in a six year (12 semester) period.
 All courses and credit hours attempted (including transfer, post-secondary option and dual enrollment credits accepted by the registrar) are considered in the 186 attempted hours calculation (letter grades, pass/fail, remedial, withdrawn - including W/WP/WF - , repeated, incompletes and hours transferred from other schools as determined by the registrar).
-For part-time students, the maximum time-frame is prorated.
-To further clarify, this measure is calculated at the end of each term (including summer if applicable), and the student notified if it is no longer mathematically possible to meet this requirement.
+To further clarify, this measure is calculated at the end of each term (including summer if applicable), and the student notified and aid is immediately suspended if it is no longer mathematically possible to meet this requirement.

 To be in good standing, therefore, a student must have successfully completed at least two-thirds of the cumulative total hours attempted.
 A student who does not meet the two-thirds requirement (as calculated at the end of each term, including summer if applicable) will automatically be placed on financial aid warning for the next term and will continue to receive financial aid during this term.
 By the end of this warning term, the student must have met the two-thirds cumulative requirement or their aid will be suspended outside of an approved appeal (see appeals and financial aid probation status).
 A student placed on financial aid warning for not meeting the quantitative measure will receive written notification.